-Want to understand the complexities of today’s gender issues, social media use, food habits, social justice movements, labour relations or religious expressions?
-Then join our international bachelor's programme in Cultural Anthropology and Development Sociology and get insight into people's social and cultural differences!
+Do you want to understand the complexities of today’s gender issues, social media use, food habits, social justice movements, labour relations or religious expressions?
+Join our international bachelor's programme in Cultural Anthropology and Development Sociology and get insight into people's social and cultural differences!

 Student Ambassador CADS

 "I have a lot of different interests like photography, hiking, people, and sustainability.
 Hence, I had difficulties finding a combination of these interests in a bachelor.
 When I came across Cultural Anthropology, I immediately knew this programme would suit me.
 I wanted to find out more about the reasons why people are so different and how these differences influence our societies.
 Now that I am a third-year student, this bachelor has thought me some valuable lessons regarding our societies; things that I have never been aware of.
 Our world is so broad, and anthropology helps us to understand this complexity."